A-T-Kristensen/patmos_HLS/benchmarks/README.md

 ## [CHStone](http://www.ertl.jp/chstone/)

  The CHStone benchmark suite has been developed for C-based high-level synthesis (HLS).
 The CHStone benchmark suite selected programs of various application domains, some of which originally belong to other benchmark suites.
-CHStone has several key features described as follows:
+The CHStone suite includes the following programs.

 * DFADD: Double-precision floating-point addition
 * DFMUL: Double-precision floating-point multiplication